Best Ways To Celebrate Hispanic Heritage Month In South Florida

 When: October 2

 Baseball fans who head to LoanDepot Park to watch the Marlins host the Philadelphia Phillies on October 2 can show their appreciation for Mexico’s influence on life and culture at the team’s Mexican Heritage celebration.
-They’ll be giving out ball caps featuring the colors of Mexico’s flag on a first come, first served basis.
+They’ll be giving out ball caps featuring the colors of Mexico’s flag for those who purchase the Mexican Heritage Celebration ticket package.
 A musical performance follows.
 Proceeds from ticket sales will benefit the Mexican American Council.
 Game time is 6:10 p.m.

 Click here for more.